‘What is telecare?’ is an interesting question!

-The question ‘What is Telecare?’ has several answers
+The question ‘What is Telecare?’ (and ‘What

-About this pageThis page explains the difference between the terms telecare, telemedicine and telehealth in the social and health service context.
-However, the definitions of these terms are still under debate in the telecare/telehealth community.
+About this pageThis page is a general explanation of the differences between the terms telecare, telemedicine and telehealth as used in UK social care and health services.
+(See next paragraph re the USA.)
+The definitions of these terms are still under debate in the telecare/telehealth community around the world, partly in an effort to accommodate the American obsession with ‘health’, where the terminology relating to this field is still largely stuck with ‘medical alerts’ – but read on!
+(See the ‘Terminology Campaign’ and also this article.)
 ‘Telecare’ is not found in dictionaries and, if it were, the definitions would probably be out of date.
+In Wikipedia it is still evolving.
 To complicate matters, ‘telecare’ is used quite differently in other contexts (see panel on right) and some people also use other terms for telecare, such as ‘electronic assistive technology’ and ‘preventative technology’.
-Part of the problem for anyone who wants to define telecare is that equipment devices are inseparable from the systems that provide appropriate and timely responses to information from them. |
+Telecare and telehealth can work in a complementary way: telecare sensors being triggered by a user if feeling unwell and the nature of the medical emergency being indicated by telehealth data.
+Part of the problem for anyone who wants to define telecare or telehealth is that equipment devices are an inseparable part of the systems that provide appropriate and timely responses to information from them. | About this siteTelecare Aware is a news service about the technology, products, equipment and services (called telecare and telehealth) that help older and disabled people remain independent at home for longer.
+If you were looking for other meanings of ‘telecare’, such as the eTelecare telecoms company or the Catholic Telecare TV channel, click this link.
+If the subject of this site interests you, see ways to stay up to date, including via email alerts, Twitter and the RSS feed.
+These will save you from having to search the internet constantly yourself. |

 Telecare defined

-‘Telecare is the continuous, automatic and remote monitoring of real time emergencies and lifestyle changes over time in order to manage the risks associated with independent living.’
+For some years the editors of this site have been working with the following definition of telecare: ‘Telecare is the continuous, automatic and remote monitoring of real time emergencies and lifestyle changes over time in order to manage the risks associated with independent living.’

 Some systems give the person immediate feedback so that memory problems in particular can be accommodated and the person’s dignity and independence maintained.

 In all cases except the latter, procedures for delivering an appropriate response from an external person (carer, neighbour or statutory service, etc.) are vital to the whole system.
+In the UK, telecare alarms are mediated by routing through dedicated call centres, whereas in the USA it is possible to purchase devices that communicate directly with emergency response services.
+(The latter is not approved in the UK.)

-Examples of telecare devices are:
+Examples of telecare systems and devices

 Telemedicine